MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/mobilefirst-development-environment/index.md

 ## Installation guide
 [Read the installation guide](installation-guide) to quickly setup MobileFirst Foundation on your workstation.

-## MobileFirst Foundation Development Kit
+## MobileFirst Foundation Developer Kit
+IBM Customers also have access to the MobileFirst Developer Kit.
-The Development Kit provides a ready-for-development environment with minimal configuration needed.
+The Developer Kit provides a ready-for-development environment with minimal configuration needed.

-The Development Kit consists of the following components: MobileFirst Server &amp; MobileFirst Operations Console, MobileFirst Developer Command-line Interface (CLI), MobileFirst client SDKs and MobileFirst adapter tooling.
+The Developer Kit consists of the following components: MobileFirst Server &amp; MobileFirst Operations Console, MobileFirst Developer Command-line Interface (CLI), MobileFirst client SDKs and MobileFirst adapter tooling.

-### Development Kit Installer
+### Developer Kit Installer
 The Installer packages the components for local installation where Internet connectivity is not available.
 The components are available through the MobileFirst Operations Console's Download Center.